 With all the activity currently underway ever since Carmon Creek received its green light in April 2013, and with the estimated permanent staff of only 250 people, the project is well in need of a tremendous force of contractors and subcontractors to stay on schedule.

 Being in its construction phase at the moment, Carmon Creek is increasingly attracting contractors from the area to fulfill the project’s various needs in supply and services.
 In fact, Shell authorities have disclosed that they expect their workforce to peak at 1,200 construction and equipment supply staff members throughout 2015 and 2016.

 Currently, the project’s supply and services agreements are open to bidding mainly from local contractors that meet Shell’s rigorous standards in terms of environmental and safety best practices.
 These contractors are expected in turn to employ local businesses to help stimulate the local economy.

 The need for quality contractors will extend beyond the initial construction phase of Carmon Creek.
 Since the project is associated with infrastructure construction, well pad and drilling for its entire duration, opportunities will exist well into the future, or as Shell themselves have predicted – for at least the next 35 years.

 Getting in touch

 In 2013, the company established a career and contractor information centre in the town of Peace River to give local residents the chance to get to know the project and find suitable positions or business opportunities.

-Additionally, for getting in direct contact or inquire after available contractor opportunities, please visit the Carmon Creek Project Page on Shell.ca
+Additionally, to get in direct contact or inquire about available contractor opportunities, please visit the Carmon Creek Project Page on Shell.ca